reactive/data-client/docs/rest/api/resource.md

 ## Function Inheritance Patterns

-To reuse code around `Resource` design, you can create your own function that calls resource().
+To reuse code related to `Resource` definitions, you can create your own function that calls resource().
-This has similar effects as class-based inheritance.
+This has similar effects as class-based inheritance, with the added benefit of allowing for complete typing overrides.

 ```typescript
 import {